-New Zealand’s Best-Loved Wine Varietals
+New Zealand’s Best-Loved Wine Varietal

 Little more than twenty years ago, Pinot Noir was barely known and even less likely grown in New Zealand, but it has quickly become our most exported red wine and the country’s second-largest export overall, with more than 1.5 million cases of New Zealand Pinot Noir are exported annually.